How To Trade Forex Effectively

 - Adopt trading features such as trailing tops and time-based conditions

-How safe is forex trading?
+How safe is trading forex?

-Leverage is the variable that increases risk when forex trading.
+Leverage is the variable that increases risk when fx trading.
 A trade with the maximum leverage available 500:1 means that a movement of just 0.2% will lead to a total loss of a trade or the amount doubling.
 Choosing the right leverage profile should match the traders experience level and risk appetite.

 - DealCancellation (only EasyMarkets offers this)